BrandonLMorris/brandonlmorris.github.io/myhome.md

 <figcaption style="text-align:center;"><a href="mailto:mail@brandonmorris.dev" style="color:black;">mail [AT] brandonmorris.dev</a></figcaption>
 </figure>

-I am a software engineer currently located in the Phoenix.
-My areas of experience and interest lie in machine learning, data pipelines, and distributed systems.
+I am a software engineer currently located in the Silicon Valley.
+My areas of experience and interest lie in machine learning, testing intrastructure, and mobile testing tools.

-## Research Interests

-Deep learning is an incredibly powerful and popular machine learning technique, but it is not without its own set of [limitations][marcus].
-I'm interested in understanding these shortcomings and devising novel approaches to overcome them.
-This includes working on problems like [adversarial examples][ae] and expanding new architectures like [capsule networks][capsules].
-Ultimately, I want to make deep learning more robust, more practical, and more useful within our society.
-Feel free to [email](mailto:mail@brandonmorris.dev) me if you'd like to discuss!

 ## Previous Activity